babarrett/wey-tek-hk2000c/README.md

     * USB (yes, for HK2000C)
 * In PC emulation mode, are keys/scan-codes sent for the "non-standard/PC" keys?
-For example the color add-in modules, F13-F24, Attach, ... **No**, not when in PC emulation mode.
+For example the color add-in modules, F13-F24, Attach, ... **No**, not when in PC emulation mode. **TBD** What about other emulation modes?
+* The Wey MK06 has a test mode that will display (on the keyboard) the scan code resulting from pressing each key on the plug-in modules.
 * Re-test for extended scan-codes for other emulations.
 (Sun, Trading devices, etc.)
 * The keyboard is connected to each plug-in module with a 10 wire connector.
 This supports up to 16 keys.
 There are 4 diodes on the board (or, less likely in keyboard) that determine the plog-in module type.
 16 in total.
-* Determine the use of these pins:
+* Determine the use of these pins, here are a couple theoretical possibilities:
 ```
         Sample #s   Use
         ---------   ------------------------------------------------